PILLAR 2 AND PILLAR 3

 If you only plan to withdraw your pillar 3a assets in 10 to 15 years, investing in a retirement fund with a high stock component can make financial sense.

-The average cost of Swiss retirement funds is equal to more than 1% of the value of invested assets.
+The average cost of Swiss retirement funds is equal to about 1% of the value of invested assets.
 But costs vary broadly between funds.
 Some funds cost more than 1.5% per year.
-When total costs including sales charges and custodial fees are accounted for, there are retirement funds which cost more than 3%.

 Funds with high costs are best avoided, and particularly funds which have high sales charges (front-end and back-end loads).